KenKundert/nestedtext/doc/comments.rst

 A file with no comments yields a keymap with no comment entries; pure blank-line layout in the source is not captured anywhere.

-When the dumper emits multiple Comments that share the same indent in a single slot, it writes one blank line between them so that the boundary survives a re-load (where adjacent same-indent comment lines would otherwise merge).
+When two same-indent Comments end up adjacent within a single slot, the dumper emits them contiguously.
+A subsequent re-load merges adjacent same-indent comment lines into a single Comment (text joined by ``\n``);
+the text and slot assignment are preserved across the cycle, only the Comment-object granularity may change.

 Comment Association